dzbeck/multiscanner/docs/arch.md

 High-level Architecture
 -----------------------
 The MultiScanner architecture is shown in the figure below.
-Task management components (Celery/RabbitMQ Server and Postgres Server) provide task assignment and tracking.
-Data storage is available for both malware samples (distributed file system) and analysis results (Elasticsearch cluster).
+Task management components (Celery/RabbitMQ Server and PostgreSQL Server) provide task assignment and tracking.
+Data storage is available for both malware samples (GlusterFS) and analysis results (Elasticsearch).
 Worker nodes execute tasks.
+Note that worker nodes are co-located with the distributed file system for improved performance.

 ![architecture1](img/arch1.png "MultiScanner Architecture")